"No one cares about us because we were born in Afghanistan."

 The Taliban outlawed all employment of women on September 30, 1996.

 Extreme violence was used as a form of punishment under Sharia law.
-Women who violated Sharia law faced public repercussions such as square and street beatings.
+Women who violated Sharia law faced public repercussions such as public beatings.

 | Cases of female punishment under the Taliban.